KaiWenF/LanguageByte/support.md

 - Restart your watch

 ## Contact Support
-For additional support, please contact:
+For additional support, please contact: kaiwen@kaiwen.com
-[Your Contact Information]

 ## Updates
 This document will be updated as new features are added or changes are made to the app.